feihong/asyncio-tasks-talk/talk.md

 asyncio.ensure_future(hello())
 asyncio.get_event_loop().run_forever()
 ```

-^ The `asyncio.ensure_future()` function schedules the execution of the given coroutine object, wraps it in a task, and returns the task.
+^ Here, the `asyncio.ensure_future()` function schedules the execution of the given coroutine object, wraps it in a task, and returns the task.

+^ You should generally use `asyncio.ensure_future()` over `AbstractEventLoop.create_task()` since the former accepts any awaitable object, while the latter only accepts coroutine objects.

 ---
 # Types of tasks we'll talk about today